 We think live streaming is a great medium for storytelling – and telling great stories benefits everyone.
 Whether you’re a creator, content marketer, entrepreneur, or just someone with something to say, live streaming is an exciting and effective way to spread your message.

-Gamers generally have fancy computers and are comfortable with clunky technology – this made it much easier for them to start streaming.
-But you shouldn’t need to spend thousands of dollars on a computer, or learn about encoding, just to start live streaming.
+But live streaming tools are very complicated.
+You shouldn’t need to spend thousands of dollars on a computer, or learn about encoding, just to start live streaming.
 The world misses out on so many great creators because of these barriers.

 Dan and I thought there should be a streaming tool that anyone could use – a tool that was fun instead of stressful – a tool that was simple, but powerful enough to create engaging content.
 We wanted people who weren’t techy, or who simply didn’t want to deal with the hassle of streaming, to still go live, share their stories, and grow their own communities.